MikeSchulze/gdUnit3/_advanced_testing/sceneRunner.md

 {% endtabs %}

 ### await_signal_on
-Waits for the function return value of specified source until specified timeout or fails
+Waits for given signal is emitted by the specified source until specified timeout or fails.
 {% tabs scene-runner-await_signal_on %}
 {% tab scene-runner-await_signal_on GdScript %}
 ```ruby